-ONERA's new policy of development with SMEs offers a solution to the problem encountered in a general way by clusters of companies, of the competitiveness center type, that are based on the effects of agglomeration and of specialization (Weber, 1909/1929).
-This cluster model has proved risky for long-term development due to exaggerated territorial specialization and the lack of job diversification, skills and sectors in the region, which could thus become a "small world" (Watts & Strogarz, 1998).
+ONERA's new policy of development with SMEs offers a solution to the problem encountered in a general way by clusters of companies, of the competitiveness center type, which are based on the effects of agglomeration and of specialization (Weber, 1909/1929).
+This cluster model has proved risky for long-term development due to exaggerated territorial specialization and the lack of job diversification, skills and sectors in the region, which could thus become a disadvantaged "small world" (Watts & Strogarz, 1998).

-The positive effects of this new policy at the territorial level have been confirmed for the complementarity effects of and the interactions thus generated between various SMEs (Zimmermann, 2002), encouraging them to work in complementary sectors, not region necessarily belonging to the competitiveness centers.
+The positive effects of this new policy at the territorial level have been confirmed for the effects of complementarity and the interactions thus generated between various SMEs (Zimmermann, 2002), encouraging them to work in complementary sectors, not necessarily belonging to the regional competitiveness centers; this has been in order to develop innovative solutions in their sectors based on the high technology licensed by ONERA, a form of technology originally developed for the aerospace sector but potentially adaptable to the needs of low and medium-tech sectors (von Tunzelmann & Acha, 2005).

-One of the results of the practical application of the new ONERA-SME policy is that ONERA became a "distant source" (Maskell et al., 2005) of new ideas and expertise for other competitiveness centers outside the aerospace field.
+One of the results of the practical application of the new ONERA-SME policy is that ONERA became a "distant source" (Maskell et al., 2005) ideas and expertise for other new competitiveness centers outside the aerospace field.
 Thus, ONERA's SME partners and members of these so-called competitiveness centers no longer depend only on internal interactions specific to the center that they are members of in order to have access to R&D resources, but also benefit in their innovation work from skills that are external, in the geographical and sector sense.
 This reasoning has proved to be valid also for the case of geographically isolated SMEs that encounter difficulties in becoming members of the centers of another area, the partnership with ONERA allowing them an important access to R&D skills.

-As a transition to the macro economic level, an important perspective could directly impact the development policies of regionally specialized clusters, as with the national strategies for innovation.
-The R&D laboratories will adapt their behavior by asymmetries intensively using compensation/reduction mechanisms in their relationship with the regionally specialized SMEs but also with other SMEs, not regional or acting in other domains.
+As a transition to the macro-economic level, an important perspective could directly impact the development policies of regionally specialized clusters, as with the national strategies for innovation.
+The R&D laboratories will adapt their behavior by intensively using asymmetries compensation/reduction mechanisms in their relationship with the regionally specialized SMEs but also with other SMEs, not regional or acting in other domains.
 Thus, the regionally specialized clusters (supposing there is more than one present in the same region) will be interconnected through direct collaborations occurring between some of their "provider (R&D labs)" and technology "consumer (technology adopter SMEs)" members.
-They will also be interconnected with other non-regional clusters.
-These types of interactions, driven through either Market-Pull, Technology-Push or Hybrid approaches, will exchange technology inside and outside their related clusters, with no more monitoring by Clusters Authorities.
-To upgrade this type of possible multiple embedded innovative system, mainly based on technology transfer providers and between consumers of technology, we consider that smart grids models could be an appropriate approach (Paun, 2010).
+They will also be interconnected with other nonregional clusters.
+These types of interactions, through either Market-Pull Technology-Push (or Hybrid) approaches, will exchange technology inside and outside their related clusters, with no more monitoring by Clusters Authorities.
+To upgrade this type of possible multiple embedded innovative system, mainly based on technology transfer between providers and consumers of technology, we consider that smart grids models could be an appropriate approach (Paun, 2010).